Miramonte High School: History

+Miramonte was founded in 1955, and welcomed approximately 175 students in September of that year.
+The third school in the district, MHS was built in an old pear orchard off of Moraga Way, south of the Orinda Crossroads.

+The initial construction of Miramonte High School was completed by Pacific Coast Builders of San Francisco, whose bid of $559,100 was accepted by the Acalanes High School District Board of Trustees in September 1954.
+The site originally included 10 classrooms, a gymnasium, boys' and girls' locker rooms, a paved driveway, a paved outdoor athletic field and track, and a parking area.

+Athletics

 Miramonte football recorded their first NCS CIF championship in 1981, defeating San Lorenzo 23–7 in the Oakland Coliseum.

-In 1972 & 1973, The Miramonte Matador Football team won the Foothill Athletic League Championship both years.
-The 1973 team went on to beat Antioch High School in the "Turkey Bowl" to end the bowl season as the East Bay Area's #1 Ranked Championship Football Team.
-The 1972 Miramonte team also played against Antioch the previous year in the Turkey Bowl and lost.

-In 1983 the Miramonte Matadors, known as the Mats, were voted CIF State Champions in all divisions after defeating Cardinal Newman High School on December 3, 1983, at Oakland–Alameda County Coliseum in the NCS 2A Championship game.
+In 1983, the Miramonte Matadors, known as the Mats, were voted CIF State Champions in all divisions after defeating Cardinal Newman High School on December 3, 1983, at Oakland–Alameda County Coliseum in the NCS 2A Championship game.
 The Mats were also NCS 2A South Champions and FAL Champions.

-In 1997 the Mats again won the NCS 2A Championship after defeating Granada High School in the championship game at the Oakland Coliseum.
+In 1997, the Mats again won the NCS 2A Championship after defeating Granada High School in the championship game at the Oakland Coliseum.
 The Mats also won NCS 2A titles in 1998, 2000, 2001 and 2003 in their victory over San Lorenzo in a rematch of their 1981 championship game.

 In 2013, after finishing 2nd in the DFAL, the Mats defeated Tennyson, Northgate and number two-seeded Clayton Valley Charter to reach the championship at Rancho Cotate High School against 13–0 Casa Grande.
-In an exciting game, Miramonte scored two touchdowns in the last two minutes to win their 8th NCS football championship, 42–28 to finish 12–2 on the season.
+In the game, Miramonte scored two touchdowns in the last two minutes to win their 8th NCS football championship, 42–28 to finish 12–2 on the season.

 In 2008–09, Miramonte's water polo team was named "2008-09 ESPN RISE Magazine Boys' Team of the Year" (includes all sports).
-Since 1967 the team has won 15 NOR CAL championships and 26 League Championships.
+Since 1967, the team has won 15 NOR CAL championships and 26 League Championships.
 The so-called "Dream Team" were the California State Champions that year.

+Academics

-In 2012, U.S. News & World Report ranked Miramonte High School as #21 in California and #126 in the United States.
-In 2021, Miramonte is now ranked 571 nationally, and it slipped from the top school in the county to third place.
+In 2012, U.S. News & World Report ranked Miramonte High School as #21 in California and #126 in the United States in their rankings of the Best High Schools.

+In 2021, Miramonte was ranked 571 nationally, and slipped from the top school in the county to third place.
+For their 2023-2024 Best High Schools Rankings (released in August of 2023) U.S. News & World Report ranked Miramonte as #217 nationally, and second in the county.

-As of March 2014, Miramonte ranks 11th on the Los Angeles Times California Schools Guide Top Average SAT Scores list.
+As of March 2014, Miramonte ranked 11th on the Los Angeles Times California Schools Guide Top Average SAT Scores list.